Fiserv/banking-hub/docs/release-notes/ESF Release Notes 2024.1.md

 <span style="font-size: 22px; ">Get Party List</span> *API Explorer > Accountholder > Party Service*

-- Fixed the issue in the "PostalCode" field where the postal codes, which has zip extension digits as "0000" were not returned in the response<br>
+- Previously, in response, the "PostalCode" field was not returned when it has the zip extention as "0000".
+Also, if the postal code value was of 4-digits, it returned with an additional hyphen (-) in response.
+We resolved these issues with a code fix and configuration changes<br>
-**Impacted fields:**
+**Impacted Fields:**
     - PartyListRec/PersonPartyListInfo/Contact/PostAddr/PostalCode
     - PartyListRec/OrgPartyListInfo/Contact/PostAddr/PostalCode

-- Fixed the issue in the "PostalCode" field where the field "StatProv" was not returned in the response when the postal code was not available for the party address<br>
+- We resolved the issue with the "PostalCode" field where the "StatProv" field was not returned in response when the postal code was not available for the party address<br>
-**Impacted fields:**
+**Impacted Fields:**
     - PartyListRec/PersonPartyListInfo/Contact/PostAddr/StatProv
     - PartyListRec/OrgPartyListInfo/Contact/PostAddr/StatProv